The Frizzled Leek

 • Hibiscus - dried hibiscus flowers lend a beautiful pink color and a bright tanginess

-• Turmeric - often used in indian curries and a natural anti-inflammatory
+• Turmeric - is often used in Indian curries and is a natural anti-inflammatory

 How to make homemade lemonade hibiscus popsicles